Allied war crimes during World War II: China

-There has been relatively little research into the general treatment of Japanese prisoners taken by Chinese Nationalist forces, such as the National Revolutionary Army (NRA), during the Second Sino-Japanese War (1937–45), according to R. J. Rummel.
+There has been relatively little research into the general treatment of Japanese prisoners of war taken by Chinese Nationalist forces, such as the National Revolutionary Army (NRA), during the Second Sino-Japanese War (1937–45), according to R. J. Rummel.
 However, civilians and conscripts, as well as Japanese civilians in China, were frequently maltreated by the Chinese military.
 Rummel says that Chinese peasants "often had no less to fear from their own soldiers than ... from the Japanese".
 The Nationalist military was reinforced by recruits gained through violent campaigns of conscription directed at Chinese civilians.
 According to Rummel:

 This was a deadly affair in which men were kidnapped for the army, rounded up indiscriminately by press-gangs or army units among those on the roads or in the towns and villages, or otherwise gathered together.
 Many men, some the very young and old, were killed resisting or trying to escape.
 Once collected, they would be roped or chained together and marched, with little food or water, long distances to camp.
 They often died or were killed along the way, sometimes less than 50 percent reaching camp alive.
 Then recruit camp was no better, with hospitals resembling Nazi concentration camps...
 Probably 3,081,000 died during the Sino-Japanese War; likely another 1,131,000 during the Civil War—4,212,000 dead in total.
 Just during conscription [emphasis added].

 Within some intakes of Nationalist conscripts, there was a death rate of 90% from disease, starvation or violence before they commenced training.

 Examples of war crimes committed by Chinese associated forces include: